Tim Anderson Player Props: White Sox vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.4 K/9, which ranks 19th in MLB.

-- The Pirates have a 4.28 team ERA that ranks 14th among all MLB pitching staffs.
+- The Pirates' 5.14 team ERA ranks 21st among all league pitching staffs.

-- Pirates pitchers combine to surrender 13 total home runs at a clip of 1.9 per game (to rank 25th in the league).
+- The Pirates rank 21st in baseball in home runs given up (13 total, 1.6 per game).

-- Velasquez (0-1) takes the mound for the Pirates to make his second start this season.
+- Oviedo (0-0) takes the mound for the Pirates to make his second start of the season.

-- His most recent time out came on Sunday against the Cincinnati Reds, when the right-hander went 4 2/3 innings, surrendering three earned runs while allowing five hits.
+- The righty last pitched on Monday against the Boston Red Sox, when he threw 4 2/3 innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.